 Healthy eating is important at any age.
-When you eat healthy, you give your body the nutrients and energy it needs.
+It gives your body the nutrients and energy it needs for good health.

 The following information will help you choose foods to help you feel your best, achieve or maintain a healthy weight, and prevent or manage chronic disease, such as heart disease and diabetes.

 Healthy eating is:

 - Eating in a way that meets your energy and nutrient needs, and supports your physical and mental wellbeing.

 - Being able to shop for, buy and prepare a variety of healthy and affordable foods.

 - Being able to enjoy the food that you eat.

 - Getting pleasure from sharing meals with family and friends.